 I am an American by birth but lived in Asia for over two decades.
 During that time I worked throughout the region — Korea, China, Hong Kong, Thailand, Singapore, Indonesia and the Philippines.
 I hold a Juris Doctor degree and an undergraduate with honors in Music.

 I built my first website in 1995 and began building sites professionally for others in 1999.
 My first web design company, Dots&Loops, operated in Hong Kong during the dotcom boom.
 The company was an early mover in the CMS field in Asia and the first Cold Fusion Premium Partner in the region.

-After the dotcom meltdown, I moved to Bangkok where I served as the Creative Director & Head of Product Development at Inetasia.
-At that firm I supervised the creation of a proprietary CMS built on the .NET platform.
+After the dotcom meltdown, I moved to Bangkok where I served as the Creative Director & Head of Product Development at Inetasia where I lead the design and building of a proprietary CMS built on the .NET platform.

 In 2003, I left Inetasia to start my second web dev company, water&stone.
 The inspiration for water&stone came from the rise of open source CMS products, like Mambo and the ‘Nuke family.
 After watching the open source space evolve over the years, I decided the products had reached a level of maturity that made it practical to offer them to clients in a professional fashion.
 That firm operated for more than decade in Bali, Indonesia.

-Over the years I have worked on a number of major projects and have built CMS-powered websites for BASF, Colgate-Palmolive, Tesco, FPDSavills, Sino Group, CBRichard Ellis, Amari Hotels, the University of North Carolina, Mercy Corps, and many others.
+Over the years I have worked on a number of major projects for clients, including BASF, Colgate-Palmolive, Tesco, FPDSavills, Sino Group, CBRichard Ellis, Amari Hotels, the University of North Carolina, Mercy Corps, and many others.
 I also served as the President of the Open Source Mambo Foundation in 2006.